 Photo – It appears on both so make sure you have one!
 If it’s bad and blurry on your desktop, it’s still going to be bad and blurry on the mobile app.
 On both desktop and mobile, you can click on it to enlarge it.

 Both desktop and mobile show the full 220 characters when people are on your profile BUT only the first line or so when you comment on someone’s post or how you show up in searches.
+The line will break at different points.
 Make sure what shows communicates the right message.
 What’s a good headline?
 See (Do Just One Thing – Add a Good Headline)

 Your current company